-In order to model a tailfin, a tapered one, into a rectangular plate, a few things should be concidered.
+To model a tailfin, a tapered one, into a rectangular plate, a few things should be considered.

 The incoming signal strength increases along the height of the tailfin due to the lobing of the horizontal polarized ILS signal.

 The scattered field at the upper part of the tailfin will yield lower lobes than the rest of the fin, radiating a stronger field in low elevation angles.